When people think of huskies, one of their first thoughts is usually their loud, talkative personality. However, that’s not always the case.

 Do All Huskies Howl?

 However, contrary to popular belief, not all huskies hold this trait.
-Although it is ubiquitous with the breed, some huskies seem to miss this personality trait.
+Although it is ubiquitous in the breed, some huskies seem to miss this personality trait.

 Is It Bad That My Husky Doesn’t Howl?